 A quick and easy way to cool them down is to use a surface wipe such as WaterWipes.
 You can even put the wet wipes in the fridge first to provide a soothing experience.

 WaterWipes baby wipes are made with 99.9% purified water and just a drop of fruit extract and are safe to use on newborn babies and even premature babies.
 They help prevent diaper rash and are safe and soft enough to use to help heal heat rash.

 You could also wet a cloth in cool water and apply this to the affected areas to calm the skin and reduce redness.

 2. Give them a cool bath

 Run a cool – but not cold! – bath and let them soak in this for 10 minutes, with no soap or perfumed body wash.
 This should cool down their skin, unclog their pores, and help their body regulate its temperature.
 The swelling and redness should ease after this after this treatment.
-Need some tips for bathing your newborn or toddler?
+Need some tips for bathing your newborn or growing babies?
 No problem - just head on over to our bathing a newborn article.